Skip to content

 2. 02

-As an EU or EEA citizen, you have free access to the Austrian labour market before, during or after your studies are finished.
-However, it is important to get a so-called Registration Certificate (“Anmeldebescheinigung”).
+As an EU or EEA citizen, you have unrestricted access to the Austrian labour market during your studies.
+You can work as a marginally employed person, part-time or full-time and also do traineeships or internships.
+However, it is important that your studies are not negatively affected and that you are officially registered in Austria.
+You must get a Registration Certificate (“Anmeldebescheinigung”) for this purpose.
 Read more

 3. 03

-If you are coming from a third country, are studying at an Austrian university and would like to work up to 20 hours per week with a work permit, AMS checks if you have a valid Residence Permit Student and whether they have received all the required documents from your employer.
-You also require a work permit or German "Beschäftigungsbewilligung" even if you are only engaged in marginal employment (“geringfügig”).
+If you are a third-country national with a Residence Permit – Student and would like to work up to 20 hours per week alongside your studies, you can do so with a work permit (“Beschäftigungsbewilligung”) for which your employer can apply to the Austrian Public Employment Service (AMS).
+Within the context of the application process, the AMS will check to see if you have a valid with a Residence Permit – Student and whether the application includes all the required documents from your employer.
+You also require a work permit even if you are only in marginal employment.

 4. 04

-Do you want to do an Erasmus+ semester or Erasmus+ traineeship abroad while studying in Austria, you can find everything there is to know on the website of the Austrian Agency for Internationalisation and Education (OeAD) or your respective university.
-Visit our international partner organisations AIESEC and IAESTE.
+Do you want to do an Erasmus+ semester or Erasmus+ traineeship while studying in Austria?
+This is possible if your university offers Erasmus+.
+We recommend contacting your university and the Austrian Agency for Internationalisation and Education (OeAD).
+You will also find further information on internships at the international organisations AIESEC and IAESTE.

 Wienblick Prater